TheLeoP/join-desktop/README.md

 I use Linux and recently stopped using Chrome.
 There was no Join extension for Firefox and the Desktop application required Chrome to work anyway.
 So, I wrote my own Desktop application.

-## Common Join errors fixed by this app

-- SMS, contacts and everything that uses a file on Google drive to send information while the remote device is not in the Local network only gets updated the first time the [Join website](https://joinjoaomgcd.appspot.com/)/official [Join Desktop](https://github.com/joaomgcd/JoinDesktop) is used.
-This app asks the remote device to always update those files before loading their content.
-This ensures that contacts/sms will always be up to date in join-desktop.

 ## Does it support all of Join features?

 No, the app is supported in an best effort basis.
 Most of the features have been reversed engineered from the [Join website](https://joinjoaomgcd.appspot.com/), the [Join Chrome](https://github.com/joaomgcd/JoinChrome) extension and the official [Join Desktop](https://github.com/joaomgcd/JoinDesktop) app.